smjeffery22/learning_materials/c#/notes_c#_type_system.md

 #### Access Modifiers

+- *Access modifiers* are used to specify the scope of accessibility of a class member or type of the class itself

 - *Public* methods are part of public API of the class
   - Can be used outside the class
   - Can be invoked on objects of the class